 Teamhood offers two types of estimation – hours and story points.
 You can set a different estimation method for each board in your workspace.
 To do so, open the settings tab and choose which estimation unit will be used.

 You can also choose not to use estimations at all.

 Use Tags to categorize and sort your items.
 You can add as many tags as you need as well as assign multiple tags to an item.
-Create new tags by simply typing them in or by opening the Settings tab.
+Create new tags by typing them in or opening the Settings tab.